Merab Tato Kutalia

 Software Engineer with 8 years of experience, specializing in Android.
 An active contributor of AndroidX libraries.
 He is a fan of all things in software engineering.
-Out of work, Merab maintains an active podcast about work ethics and career growth, writes tech blogs, and is a GDG organizer and speaker at international meetups/conferences (droidcon, DevFest, OWASP) and beyond.
+Out of work, Merab maintains an active podcast about work ethics and career growth, writes tech blogs.
+He is a GDG organizer and speaker at international meetups/conferences (DroidCon, DevFest, OWASP) and beyond.
 Community builder.
 Does 1:1 mentoring.
 Alongside his technological pursuits, he is an amateur cyclist and runner.